rjclancy/spring-professional-5-study-quide/index.md

 ## Spring Boot Auto Configuration
 ### How does Spring Boot know what to configure?
 ### What does @EnableAutoConfiguration do?
-The @EnableAutoConfiguration annotation enables Spring Boot auto-configuration.
-As earlier, Spring Boot autoconfiguration attempts to create and configure Spring beans based on the dependencies available on the class-path to allow developers to quickly get started with different technologies in a Spring Boot application and reducing boilerplate code and configuration.
 ### What does @SpringBootApplication do?
-The @SpringBootApplication is a convenience###annotation that can be applied to Spring Java configuration classes.
+The @SpringBootApplication is a convenience-annotation that can be applied to Spring Java configuration classes.
 The @SpringBootApplication is equivalent to the three annotations @Configuration, @EnableAutoConfiguration and @ComponentScan.
 ### Does Spring Boot do component scanning?
 Where does it look by default?
-1. Spring Boot does not do component scanning unless a configuration class, annotated with @Configuration, that is also annotated with the @ComponentScan annotation or an annotation, for instance @SpringBootApplication, that is annotated with the @ComponentScan annotation.
-2. If none of the above elements are used, component scanning will take place using the package in which the configuration class annotated with @ComponentScan as the base package.
 ### How are DataSource and JdbcTemplate auto-configured?
 ### What is spring.factories file for?
-The file should list your configuration classes under the EnableAutoConfiguration key, as shown in the following example:
 ### How do you customize Spring auto configuration?
 To create a custom auto-configuration, we need to create a class annotated as @Configuration and register it.
 Add it to > resources/META-INF/spring.factories: